ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

       * Installs all-the-things needed to contribute to [the handbook](about.gitlab.com/handbook) locally and build it locally. <!-- Do we need to build it locally?
 It seem that the MR pipeline replaces this for general use-->
       * Adds alias and environment variables needed for running dbt and other helper commands

-   * Your default python version should now be python 3.
-Typing `which python` into a new terminal window should now return `/usr/local/anaconda3/bin/python` <!-- Is there a good reason to switch the default version of python?
-I have ahd problems with this messing up some of the OS stuff in the past. -->
-   * dbt will be installed at its latest version.
-Typing `dbt --version` will output the current version.

 * [ ] Open a new terminal and test the following commands
     * [ ] `jump analytics` this should change the directory to `~/repos/analytics`